ruubytes/Maon.py/README.md

 Play a local sound file from the sfx folder.
 Once Maon has joined a voice channel, the prefix and sfx command can be removed and sound effects can be played by writing the sound effects title only into the chat.
 Example: `m s oof` becomes `oof` for ease of- and speedy access to sound effects.
+Only accessible if the user is in the same voice channel as Maon.

 - `browse <music / sfx>` (alias: `b`, `browser`)